rocicorp/reflect-draw/README.md

 Reflect can optionally authenticate users who connect to rooms with your server and authorize their access to the room.

-1. Pass some `authToken` to the `Replicache` constructor's `auth` parameter.
-See: https://github.com/rocicorp/replidraw-do/blob/main/src/pages/d/%5Bid%5D.tsx#L30.
+1. Provide an `authToken` that will authenticate the user to your `authHandler` via the `Replicache` constructor's `auth` parameter.
+See: https://github.com/rocicorp/replidraw-do/blob/main/src/pages/d/%5Bid%5D.tsx#L34.
 2. Provide Reflect with an `authHandler` function that authenticates the user and returns whether the user should be allowed in the room.
 See: https://github.com/rocicorp/replidraw-do/blob/main/worker/index.ts#L29.

 The signature for the auth handler is as follows: